voidshine/dameo_book/Introduction.md

 So, the rules of Dameo are to a certain extent the same as the rules of international draughts, but there are three major differences, namely:

-a) a simple checker moves forward in three directions; a king moves in 8 directions, like a queen in Chess to any available number of cells.
+1. a simple checker moves forward in three directions; a king moves in 8 directions, like a queen in Chess to any available number of cells.

-b) a simple checker may jump over one or more other checkers of its own colour, provided that the field ahead is free; the king does not participate in a line jump (red arrows below on the diagram).
+1. a simple checker may jump over one or more other checkers of its own colour, provided that the field ahead is free; the king does not participate in a line jump (red arrows below on the diagram).

-c) all captures in Dameo are straight (orthogonal) only; a simple checker may capture forward, backward, or sideways by the short leap; a king may capture by the long leap.
+1. all captures in Dameo are straight (orthogonal) only; a simple checker may capture forward, backward, or sideways by the short leap; a king may capture by the long leap.